- In today’s article, we have Nobuhle Mbonambi sharing with us how pursuing CA(SA) changed her life for the better.

 After Category Accountant, I moved to be a Financial Accountant (reporting and ledger management, I dealt with mergers and acquisitions, I prepared the annual financial statements and so much more) post that I went into the Tax department.

-- See if you can get vac work into different company’s so that you can get a feel of different working environment so it helps with making your decision.
+- Vac Work.
+See if you can get vac work into a different company’s so that you can get a feel of different working environment so it helps with making your decision.

 You have to be clear in communicating simply things as not being able to meet a deadline and state your reasoning.